2ndLetter/kubernetes-ftw/manifest_files/README.md

       name: myapp-pod
       labels:
         app: myapp
-        tier: front-end # THIS MUST MATCH
+        tier: front-end # THIS MUST MATCH SO THE RS CAN MANAGE THE PODS
     spec:
       containers:
       - name: nginx-container